 As a trustee you have overall responsibility and accountability for your organisation, and you have a role to play in ensuring your fundraising is legal, responsible and effective.
 Your fundraising activities should match up with the purposes, values and culture of your organisation.
 The Scottish Fundraising Standards Panel deals with fundraising complaints related to Scottish registered charities.
 But it’s better to get it right from the start.
 The Institute of Fundraising has guidance on fundraising and legislation, make sure you’re up to speed.

 There’s a lot of confusion about what Brexit will mean for the voluntary sector.
 But one thing is certain, there will be change.
 Political, economic, social and legal change.
 As a trustee you need to ensure your organisation can steer its way through uncertainty and continue to help its beneficiaries.
 With this in mind, you should be thinking about your strategic plan, the skills mix of your board, funding, budgeting and reserves, and your risk register.
-See our Europe and the Voluntary Sector page for more info, or take a look at our #EUareValued campaign to find out how you can show your support for EU colleagues.
+Find out more.

 5. Scottish Governance Code